oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 - `extends`: The `extends` option indicates that the associated type definition is adding to the super-type on which it is based.
-An extending sub-type can add new fields to its supertype.
-An extending sub-type can modify the cardinality of a field in the super-type but cannot redefine other aspects of existing, inherited fields.
+An extending sub-type can add new fields to its supertype or modify the cardinality of a field in the super-type but cannot redefine other aspects of existing, inherited fields.

 - `restricts`: The `restricts` option indicates that the associated type definition is subtracting from the super-type on which it is based.
 A